mieubrisse/bubble-bath/README.md

     1. A by-reference `Update(msg tea.Msg)` function, so component updating is by-reference.
 This sacrifices pure Redux-like state machine transitioning, but I don't need/use that right now and should make everything faster (because less by-value copying).
 If I need the Redux-like state machine transitioning I'll figure out a way to do it.
     1. Standardized `SetFocus` and `IsFocused` functions
 1. Several out-of-the-box components conforming to `Component` that can be used to build other components:
+    1. Flexbox, which allows mixed fixed-size and flexing items
     1. Text block
     1. Text input
     1. Text area